-There are three different training tracks within Para Los Niños
+There are five different training tracks within Para Los Niños

 Training in Los Angeles County Department of Mental Health documentation to obtain certification in a specific evidence informed practice (Managing and Adapting Practice [MAP]).
 Students will provide clinical treatment to children in schools, homes, and communities in Downtown Los Angeles, including the following services: intake assessment; individual, collateral, family and group psychotherapy; crisis intervention when needed; targeted case management as clinically indicated.
 Additionally, students will co-facilitate groups in the schools on topics such as bullying, social skills, etc.

 Birth – Five